 - myofascial tissue release

 Fibromyalgia and MS can be challenging to diagnose because their symptoms resemble those of many other conditions, including:

 MS and fibromyalgia are different conditions that can cause similar symptoms.
-There is no cure for either condition, but there are many methods of managing symptoms.
+There is no cure for either, but there are many ways to manage the symptoms.

-Speak to a doctor about any undiagnosed symptoms and work with them to develop a comprehensive treatment strategy.
+Speak with a doctor about any possible symptoms of either health issue.
+The doctor will help develop a comprehensive treatment strategy.